 Itemized billing statement template, All organizations, whether private, public, or non-profit, need to prepare financial statements in their own performance to provide fiscal accountability and accuracy to their stakeholders and individuals with an interest in the business.
 These statements enable management to make business decisions, so enable creditors to assess loan programs, and provide individuals with information to make investment decisions.

-Financial statements provide information from an organization’s accounting records about their economic resources and responsibilities on a particular date, in addition to their financial actions over a time period.
-These statements are usually prepared according to Generally Accepted Accounting Principles (GAAP), that would be the criteria issued by the American Institute of Certified Public Accountants (AICPA), but they may also be prepared on other comprehensive basis of accounting, such as cash basis or tax basis, depending upon the requirements of the users.
+Financial statements provide information from an organization’s accounting documents about their economic assets and duties on a particular date, as well as their fiscal actions over a time period.
+These statements are usually prepared in accordance with Generally Accepted Accounting Principles (GAAP), that would be the criteria issued by the American Institute of Certified Public Accountants (AICPA), but they could also be ready on other comprehensive basis of accounting, such as money basis or tax basis, depending upon the needs of their users.

 A lawyer may compile the data given by the customer to a suitable financial demonstration.
 Here is the sole financial statement a non-certified accountant could prepare.
 The accountant will read the statements and issue a record.
 If the company has elected to omit some disclosures, this must be included at the accountant’s report of the financial statements, as well as though the disclosures were contained; they might have affected the consumer’s conclusions.